 - Exam and history.
 Your doctor looks at you and checks for lumps or other things that don’t seem normal.
-She will also ask questions about your current health and your family’s medical history.
+They will also ask questions about your current health and your family’s medical history.

 - Blood and urine tests.
 These look for high levels of calcium and PTH in your blood.
 Follow the doctor’s orders before the test to make sure you get the best results.

 - Parathyroid scan.
 This test shows if the parathyroid makes too much PTH.
 This is done as an outpatient at the hospital.
 You will get a shot that contains radioactive material.
 Then you will lie still for about 30 minutes while pictures are taken of your head and neck.
 Later, more pictures will be taken and compared with the first set.

 - CT (CAT) scan.
 A computer and X-rays are used to take detailed pictures inside your body.

 - MRI (magnetic resonance imaging).
 It uses a computer, X-rays, and a magnet to create detailed pictures.

 - Ultrasound.
 This uses special sound waves to make an image called a sonogram.

 - Angiogram.
 A special dye is shot into a blood vessel.
 As it moves through your body, X-rays are taken to see if there are any blockages.

 If your doctor finds parathyroid cancer, they will check to see if it’s spread.
 Sometimes cancer will break away and form a new tumor somewhere else in the body.
 Treatment is different in each case.